All these children come from very vulnerable situations

 Each TARA Home has a maximum capacity of 20 children, in order to ensure:

-A qualified team of professionals, devoted to the children’s well being, ensure the progress of each child that is regularly reported to the Child Welfare Committee.
-We also enroll each and every child in high quality schools of Delhi.
+A qualified team of professionals, devoted to the children’s well-being, ensure the progress of each child that is regularly reported to the Child Welfare Committee.
+We also enroll each and every child in English medium public schools.

 A safe and family-like environment